Argument over smoking led to double murder-suicide in Watertown

 The victims' mother was also on the scene, but was not hurt.

-According to police, Della Jette came home from a school field trip and complained to her mother about Ferguson's smoking habits inside of the house.
+According to police, Della Jette came home from a school field trip Tuesday evening and complained to her mother about Ferguson's smoking habits inside of the house.
 The conversation led to an argument between Della Jette and Ferguson.

 “They were simply having a verbal dustup," said Chief John Gavallas, Watertown police. "[Ferguson] walked out of the room, came back with a gun and she was shocked, absolutely shocked.
 These domestic incidents can turn violent so quickly.
 [It's] extremely unfortunate, dealing with two young victims.”